We the Kingdom: History

 At the 51st GMA Dove Awards in October 2020, We the Kingdom was nominated for four awards, these being New Artist of the Year, Song of the Year and Pop/Contemporary Recorded Song of the Year for "Holy Water", and Pop/Contemporary Album of the Year for Live at the Wheelhouse, with the band only winning the New Artist of the Year award.
 Billboard named We the Kingdom the Top New Christian Artist of 2020.

 On January 29, 2021, the band released "Child of Love" featuring Bear Rinehart of Needtobreathe as the fifth single from Holy Water (2020).
 "Child of Love" peaked at No. 5 on the Hot Christian Songs chart.
 At the 63rd Annual Grammy Awards in March 2021, We the Kingdom received two nominations, with "Holy Water" being nominated for the Best Contemporary Christian Music Performance/Song, and Holy Water for Best Contemporary Christian Music Album.

 We the Kingdom received three nominations for the 2021 GMA Dove Awards for Contemporary Christian Artist of the Year, Pop/Contemporary Album of the Year for Holy Water, and Worship Recorded Song of the Year for "God So Loved", the band winning the GMA Dove Awards for Contemporary Christian Artist of the Year and Pop/Contemporary Album of the Year for Holy Water.

 On September 1, 2023, Franni Rae announced that she will depart from the band following the band's remaining live shows of the year.
 She shared on social media that "God has been prompting a change of seasons in my heart. ..."
+She is quoted as saying, "I left my band of seven years, not because I was running from something but because I was running toward something," said Cash.
+"Toward using my voice to tell my story so I could connect on a deeper level."